 The application process has two stages:

-To apply for a PhD at De Montfort University (DMU), you are required to complete the following documentation via the admissions portal here:
+To apply for a PhD at De Montfort University (DMU), you are required to complete the following documentation via the admissions portal.

-Research Proposal - a helpful guide on what your proposal should include can be found here.
+Research Proposal - see a helpful guide on what your proposal should include.

 Certificates and Transcripts - scanned copies of your most relevant academic certificates and transcripts will need to be provided.
 Documents that are not in English must be provided with a certified English translation.

 English Language - applicants who require to evidence their English language will need to produce an UKVI IELTS (Academic) known as a Secure English Language Test (SELT) certificate at 6.5 or equivalent, with no component below 5.5 and shall have been taken not more than two years prior to entry OR a copy of a degree from a majority English speaking country (dated within the last 2 years).
-We do provide a free English examination for applicants and offer holders which can be used in place of an IELTS.
-More information about the DMU Academic Test of English (DATE) can be found here.
+We provide a free English examination for applicants and offer holders which can be used in place of an IELTS.

 Passport - scanned copy of your passport will need to be provided.
 The copy will be of the picture page that shows your passport number and information of your nationality.